Shoulder and arm conditions

 Rotator cuff tear

-Rotator cuff tear is a common condition that presents to our chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C).
-Physiotherapy and chiropractic treatments are important to reduce pain and restore movement and function following a rotator cuff tear.
+Rotator cuff tear is a common condition that presents to our chiropractors at Sydney Spine & Sports Centre (S3C).
+Chiropractic treatments are important to reduce pain and restore movement and function following a rotator cuff tear.
 A correct diagnosis is essential to effective treatment and early recovery.

 Biceps tendon tear in shoulder

 Biceps tendon tears can be a constant source of annoyance and frustration, as recovery times can be long.
-Physiotherapy and chiropractic treatments are important to reduce pain and recover lost function.
+Chiropractic treatments are important to reduce pain and recover lost function.

 Chronic shoulder instability